-According to Hinduism, Diwali means the rows of lighted lamps or rows of lighted candles.
+Diwali is derived from the Sanskrit word Dipawali which means a row of lighted lamps.
 This annual festival marks the end of the harvest season and commemorates the victory of good over evil, as well as knowledge winning over ignorance.
-It’s commonly celebrated in India with fireworks and decorations, but people also take this time to dress up in traditional Indian clothes and enjoy delicious food and sweets!
-Whether you’re traveling throughout India or going home for celebrations, here are some delicious treats to enjoy Diwali food on train!
+It’s commonly celebrated in India with fireworks and decorations, but people also take this time to dress up in traditional Indian clothes and enjoy delicious sweets and cuisines!
+Order Diwali food on train whether you’re traveling throughout India or going home for celebrations.

 The 10 Best Indian Snacks on Train